You are here

 - ND from Bastyr University in 2004

-My special focus is women's health, so I am currently researching evidence-based therapies for gynecologic cancer.
-The NIH-funded research fellowship allows me to train both with CAM scientists and researchers in conventional medicine.
-As part of my fellowship, I am pursuing a master's of public health in the Department of Epidemiology at the University of Washington.
-I am also a practitioner at the Bastyr Integrated Oncology Research Clinic (BIORC), a new on-campus clinic where we provide integrative care for people with cancer and monitor treatment outcomes for research purposes.
+Dr. Sweet's special focus is women's health, and she is currently researching evidence-based therapies for gynecologic cancer.
+The NIH-funded research fellowship allows her to train both with CAM scientists and researchers in conventional medicine.
+As part of her fellowship, she is pursuing a master's of public health in the Department of Epidemiology at the University of Washington.
+She is also a practitioner at the Bastyr Integrated Oncology Research Clinic (BIORC).

 Bastyr/UW Oncomycology Translational Research Center